Carrying out test plans and automating data extraction

 Guides/processes for pre-track preparation and post-track pack-up

-Outline and justification for each test process to help in creation of any on-the-spot decisions or contingencies at track (and to force the plan writer to only include tests worth doing).
+Outline and justification for each test process to help in creation of on-the-spot decisions or contingencies at track should they be required (and to force the test-plan-writer to only include tests worth doing)

-Data extraction and post processing, again to help in decision-making if any last-minute decision-making by effectively linking different parts of the overall test plan together
+Data extraction and post processing, again to help in decision-making by making interdependencies between different results clear

 The plans were also accompanied by post-test reports containing an overview of key results, discussions, required future work, location of raw and post-processed data, and driver feedback.
-There were two main goals that justified all this complexity: Providing decision-making tools to allow us to still get useful data even if some things went wrong, and to provide an instruction manual to carry out all the tests exactly as intended in the case of the test plan author being absent.
+There were two main goals that justified all this complexity: Providing decision-making tools to allow us to maximise useful data even if things go wrong or testing needs to be cut short, and to provide an instruction manual comprehensive enough to allow anyone on the team to carry out the tests even if no aero team members are present.

-Figure 1: Example test plans from initial track-testing of the EV24 side-floors that I've retrospectively included here
+Example test plans from track-testing of the EV24 side-floors that I've retrospectively included here

-Figure 2: Pitot-static and yaw probe in a temporary prototype mount being tested on the nose of the vehicle
+Pitot-static and prototype yaw probe being tested on the nose of the vehicle.

-Figure 3: Recorded data from the S_Z-0.11 rake after the slow speed out lap, used to assess the quality of data and check for null data before committing to the full test run.
-In this case, note that one of the sensors is clipping the minimum value; this was fine as we could still get the data we needed once up to speed, but this sensor had a new resistor installed after returning from track to offset the voltage to a more appropriate range.
-Similarly, we also swapped out the resistor on the sensor with high positive voltage offset to avoid clipping the maximum value at speeds closer to Vmax, for future track days.
+Recorded data from the S_Z-0.11 rake from the initial slow-speed test, used to assess the quality of data and check for null data before committing to the full test run.
+In this case, one of the sensors is clipping the minimum value; this was fine as we could still get the data we needed once up to speed, but this sensor had a new resistor installed after returning from track to offset the voltage to a more appropriate range.
+Similarly, we also swapped out the resistor on the highest-reading sensor to avoid clipping the maximum value at speeds closer to Vmax.

-Figure 5: S_Z-0.11 rake (raw) data from its full test plan run.
-Unlike the S_Z0.35 rake which was positioned with some probes inside the recirculation zone, all probes on the more rearward S_Z-11 observed a positive correlation between total pressure and vehicle airspeed, which reflected expectations.
+S_Z-0.11 raw data for all sensors from the full test run.
+Unlike the Z=0.35 location, all probes at this plane observed a positive correlation between total pressure and freestream velocity, which reflected expectations.

-Before going into data extraction, I'll briefly discuss the new yaw probe as seen in Figure 2.
-At this point it's still very much a prototype design, and was subject to very imprecise manufacturing methods.
-As a result, its output was a little noisy but the concept was nonetheless proven at this track test, and was sufficient in fulfilling its role of filtering data that satisfies the test conditions.
-A more precise design with more rigorous wind tunnel testing will be carried out before the next aerodynamics track tests.
-Figure 6 contains the wind tunnel test results for this yaw probe.
-Combined uncertainty of the yaw probe and pressure sensors using a RMS method came to 10 Pascals with a 1.25 factor of safety, which suggests that between approximately 10 and 14 ms-1 the precision is only to the nearest 2 degrees and that the results probably shouldn't be trusted at all below 10 ms-1.
-0.5 degree precision is achieved above 22 ms-1.
-Ideally, 0.5 degree precision would be achieved at all speeds above 10 ms-1 in a future improved yaw probe.
+The yaw probe shown above is still very much a prototype design, and its output was a little noisy.
+A more precise design with more rigorous wind tunnel testing will be prepared before the next aerodynamics track tests.
+Combined uncertainty of the yaw probe and pressure sensors using a RMS method came to 20 Pascals with a 1.25 factor of safety, which suggested that below 15 ms-1, the precision exceeds +/- 2.5 degrees.
+1-degree precision is achieved at 20 ms-1.
+Ideally, 0.5 degree precision would be achieved at all speeds above 10 ms-1 which may require an alternative approach such as a aerofoil probe to utilise static pressure difference.
+The current forked design (similar in concept to a Cobra probe) only creates/uses dynamic pressure difference.

-Unfortunately due to deteriorating weather, we were unable to complete the representative/median cornering case test.
-This wasn't a huge loss, as it would have had the least emphasis during validation anyway, due to a fair bit of uncertainty at this point in being able to reproduce the exact driving scenario down to the steering, slip, and roll angles.
-We therefore didn't want to put significant validation effort into trying to tune our CFD setup to match this case, but had planned to use it as more of a guide to identify any significant discrepancies.
-More emphasis on cornering, as well as braking scenario validation will come later in the year and into next year.
+Unfortunately due to deteriorating weather, we were unable to complete the cornering case test.
+This wasn't a huge loss as it would have had the least emphasis during validation anyway due to the additional uncertainty in replicating the exact driving scenario down to the steering, slip, and roll angles.
+More emphasis on cornering and braking will come in future tests.

-Validation for the rake data had two criteria:
+Validation for the rake data had two accuracy metrics:

 Total pressure magnitude at each probe

-Minimum XY distance from the experimental total pressure at each probe point, to a point with equal total pressure in CFD
+Minimum distance from the probe location to a point with equal total pressure magntude in CFD

-The second aspect acknowledges the high velocity gradients between freestream and core wake/recirculation regions across the thin perimeter of the wake "cloud", meaning even if the magnitudes are significantly different, it may only be a 5 mm difference in position of the wake that has caused the otherwise concerning magnitude.
+The second metric acknowledges the high velocity gradients in the wake, particularly around the perimeter.
+This means that even if the magnitudes are significantly different between experiment and CFD for a particular probe, it may only be a 5-10 mm difference in position of the wake that caused the otherwise concerning magnitude error.

-There were no plots or other automated post-processing done to the data, as it did not reflect how it was collected or to be validated.
-The total pressure magnitudes were a single value and independent of other points, and analysis of the shape of the wake rests on some assumptions that the real shape between the measured probe points at least somewhat resembles that in CFD.
-There simply isn't enough spatial resolution of theses rakes to visualise the precise shape using only experimental data.
-Instead, for each point, it was noted if the experimental total pressure suggested a freestream, perimeter, or core wake reading (Figure 7).
-This simplified "map" of the wake will guide coarse adjustments to the CFD setup before the precise numerical data is used for fine tuning and assessing overall improvement in CFD/track correlation.
+For visualisation, there isn't enough resolution of theses rakes to estimate the precise shape using only experimental data.
+Instead, for initial shape comparison, it was noted if the experimental total pressure suggested a freestream, perimeter, or core wake reading.
+This simplified "map" of the wake will guide coarse adjustments to the CFD setup before the magnitudes are used for fine tuning and quantitatively assessing CFD/track correlation.

-Figure 7: Simplified map of measured total pressure values for the straight airflow cases at (left) Z=0.35 and (right) Z=-0.11, based on whether the value was freestream (above 90% of true freestream value), or indicative of a boundary region (above 67%), or of a core wake region (below 67%)
+Simplified map of measured total pressure values for the straight airflow cases at rake positions Z=0.35 (left) and Z=-0.11 (right), based on whether the value was freestream (above 95% of true freestream value), indicative of a boundary region (above 67%), or of a core wake region (below 67%)